sfc-gh-dwilczak/tutorials/docs/snowflake/container/introduction/introduction.md

 Lets switch back to snowflake to start our container.

 ### Start Service
-Create the service with our inline service specification..
+Create the service to host the container with our inline service specification..

 === ":octicons-image-16: SQL"